-Would you believe that I never liked scones until I visited the UK – when I promptly fell deeply in love with current scones, clotted cream, and jam?
-I almost never eat scones in the US but I’ll gladly eat one every single day when I’m in the UK or Ireland!
+Would you believe that I never liked scones until I visited the UK – and then promptly fell deeply in love with current scones, clotted cream, and jam?

 Why make British scones (English scones, Irish scones, whichever you prefer) instead of US American scones?
-Because British and American scones differ in a couple vital ways.

 First, British scones have less butter and sugar.
 Well, less butter and sugar in the scone, that is.
-The amount of butter and sugar consumed in and on the scone via clotted cream, jam and lemon curd is probably about the same!
+The amount of butter and sugar consumed in and on the scone via clotted cream, jam and lemon curd is probably about the same.

 Second, in my experience, British scones often don’t include the mix-ins that are commonly found in the often sweeter American scones, like blueberries, nuts or chocolate chips.
-I’ve most commonly found plain scones and currant scones in the UK and Ireland (and maybe cheese scones?).
-That said, you probably can find other types of scones, but whenever I’ve bought scones, I’ve always only had the option of plain or currant.

 - tea parties